-Calling all animal lovers―here’s the best guide on how to get to Safari World from Bangkok and a full review of this amazing park!
+Calling all animal lovers―here’s the best guide on how to get to Safari World from Bangkok and a full review of this animal park!

-In this blog, I’m going to share with you everything I know about Safari World and what kind of animals you can see in there.
+Other than this, I’m going to share with you my experience of visiting Safari World Bangkok and also what kind of animals you can see in there.
 Soon, you’ll know all these beautiful and unique animals with pictures in this blog.

 You can buy the Safari Park Coach Bus ticket from the ticketing counter for 45 Thai Baht per person.